lorniu/mpvi/README.md

 - `mpvi-play` open a video or playlist, no matter local or remote.
 Prefer the file or url under cursor.
 - `mpvi-add-playlist` add file, url or playlist to MPV player for playing later.
 - `mpvi-add-emms` add file, url or playlist to EMMS for playing later.

+Also you can redirect videos on a webpage to mpvi directly, steps:
+1. Install the Browser Extension (`M-x mpvi-install-browser-extension`)
+2. Start the WebSocket Server (`M-x mpvi-websocket-start`)
+3. Send Video to mpvi (right-click a video link on a webpage and select context menu under `[MPVi in Emacs]`, such as `[play]` for playing it with MPV player and `[export]` for transforming and downloading it)

 When the player is running, control it with commands below:
 - `mpvi-next` switch in playlist, smartly